 4.2 Recommendations

-Recruitment & Retention Recommendation #1: Build relationships with organizations outside of traditional CPUC parties.
+Recruitment & Retention Recommendation #1: Build relationships with existing CAEECC members and organizations outside of traditional CPUC parties.

 The Working Group recommends the following next steps:

-Step 1: Identify list of organizations
+Step 1: Identify comprehesive list of organizations who work directly in disadvantaged, low-income and EJ communities (Note: resources below are examples and are not an exhaustive list):

-California Environmental Justice Alliance – they have been doing work to identify CBOs that may be interested in this work.
+California Environmental Justice Alliance (CEJA)

+RATIONALE: CEJA have been doing work to identify Community Based Organizations that may be interested in this work.
+(CPUC’s Nicole Cropper has contacts)
-ACT: Nicole will reach out.

-En banc participants on affordability might be interested
+Affordability En banc participants

-ACT: Nicole will review and identify possible additional organizations
+RATIONALE: Affordability En banc participants might be interested.
+(CPUC’s Nicole Cropper can serve as a resource to review and identify possible additional organizations)

-Get list of Community Action Agencies
+Community Action Agencies (CAAs)

-They already distribute LIHEAP and weatherization funds, pre-existing knowledge
+RATIONALE: They already distribute Low Income Home Energy Assistance Program (LIHEAP) and weatherization funds, pre-existing knowledge

+ACTION: Get list of Community Action Agencies (CAAs)

-Trade Organization for CAAs in CA is: https://calcapa.org
+ACTION: Trade Organization for CAAs in CA is: https://calcapa.org

-San Joaquin Valley Pilot (Community Energy Navigators) – Pilot on switching from propone to electric heating (heat pumps)
+San Joaquin Valley Pilot (Community Energy Navigators)

+ACTION: Pilot on switching from propane to electric heating (heat pumps)

-Reach out to utility to get these
+ACTION: Reach out to utility to get these

+Community-Based organizations/non-profits who have provided implementation services (such as marketing and outreach), or participated in, energy efficiency programs, solar programs, sustainability initiatives, etc.

 Step 2: Develop talking points about EE, etc..
 CAEECC and value proposition for CAAs/CBOs to participate

-Step 3: Identify 1 – 2 point people who can reach out to interested CBOs/CAAs
+Step 3: Identify 1 – 2 point people who can reach out to identified CBOs/CAAs

-Step 4: Outreach; Listening session
+Step 4: Outreach;1:1 Listening session(s)

-Need 1 on 1 initial meetings on-site (CAEEC goes to them), then
+Set up 1:1 initial meeting(s) on-site (CAEECC goes to them)

-Could have regional-specific meeting
+Further engagement could include regional-specific meeting(s)

-Discuss but identify barriers, wants and needs for participation
+Discussion to identify barriers, wants and needs for participation

 Step 5: Develop fuller outreach strategy based on CBO/CAA input

+3/18 meeting notes (this will be included in mtg summary but not final report):

+Consensus?: Yes/No

+Suggested improvements (redline recommendation above directly if all Members agree to the change):

+Alternative text (specify lead proponent(s)):

+General notes (especially on areas of concern and/or implementation/next steps) – integrate into recommendation above directly if all Members agree – otherwise this will most likely be captured in mtg summary not final report:

 Recruitment & Retention Recommendation #2: Outreach: Recruit from Regions that are Disadvantaged or Underrepresented

 The Working Group recommends the following elements and next steps:

-Use CalEnviroscreen to identify disadvantaged or underrepresented regions
+Use CalEnviroScreen and those at or below 60% of the Area Median Income to identify disadvantaged or underrepresented regions

 Geomap potential CBOs/CAAs

-Preferential treatment for CBOs/CAAs in CalEnvironscreen for outreach and engagement.

-Have materials and outreach coordinators with language abilities that match local communities
+Target outreach and engagement efforts specifically for CBOs/CAAs serving disadvantaged communities in CalEnviroScreen and those at or below 60% of the Area Median Income .

-Outreach coordinators should match the racial/ethnic demographics of communities they are trying to target
+Outreach coordinators and materials should match the racial/ethnic demographics and language of communities they are trying to target

+Ensure a balance of geographical, socio-economic, and public/private sector representation.

+3/18 meeting notes (this will be included in mtg summary but not final report):

+Consensus?: Yes/No

+Suggested improvements (redline recommendation above directly if all Members agree to the change):

+Alternative text (specify lead proponent(s)):

+General notes (especially on areas of concern and/or implementation/next steps) – integrate into recommendation above directly if all Members agree – otherwise this will most likely be captured in mtg summary not final report:

 Recruitment & Retention Recommendation #3: Develop Recruitment and Retention Plan